Bricktech2000/Notes/notes/economic-growth.md

 investments from abroad also lead to new capital

-> **Foreign Direct Investment**: a capital investment that is owned and operated by a foreign entity
+> **definition**: _Foreign Direct Investment_ is a capital investment that is owned and operated by a foreign entity

-> **Foreign Portfolio Investment**: a capital investment that is financed with foreign money but operated by domestic residents
+> **definition**: _Foreign Portfolio Investment_ is a capital investment that is financed with foreign money but operated by domestic residents

 as Canada is a relatively rich country, a foreign investment raises incomes (GNP) more than it raises the country’s [[productivity]] ([[gross-domestic-product]])